 What should content marketing look like for agencies and freelancers to make it work?
 There is often confusion around the term content marketing.
 In addition, there are many different definitions.
 In this post, I'll explain what it's all about.
 And which mechanisms perform best.

 Definition and delimitation: What is Content Marketing

 For content marketing to work, you need the right basic attitude.
 And of course, this is only true if you know what content marketing is intended and suitable for.

 The problem starts with the term itself.
 Because the closer you look at content marketing, the clearer it becomes: The word marketing is misleading here.
 It's all about content.
 And it should not promote or even sell anything.
 Rather, it should accomplish two things above all:

-- Bringing the right target group to your site
+- Attract the right target group to your site

 - Achieve a positive change in the attitude of these people towards your company

 This sounds quite harmless at first, but it is more difficult than it seems.
 We'll take a closer look at these points in a moment.
 Before we do, it's important to emphasize: There are all sorts of definitions of content marketing.
 Some even say something like, "All marketing is content marketing."

 That makes little sense from my point of view.
 Because the fact that you also need content for marketing is not a new insight.
 Ads, catalogues, brochures: These things existed before the Internet.
 What is new, however, is that companies are now creating and distributing content that would have previously been available mainly in specialist and how-to publications.

 Content and the Customer Journey

 Put another way, what's new is that content marketing starts at the very beginning of the customer journey.
 Namely, when future customers begin to understand that they have a problem.
 They've just started looking for a solution.
 And that's when they'll hopefully encounter your content.
 They should find you both knowledgeable and trustworthy enough to ultimately consider your offerings.